 The value of lifecycle campaigns doesn’t stop at increased sales.
 Asking previous customers to leave product reviews is a great way to increase your site’s public image.

 In general, the more reviews your site has, the more trustworthy it seems.
 84% of consumers trust online product reviews as much as a recommendation from a friend.
-But only 1.5% of purchasers leave reviews.
+Unfortunately, only 1.5% of purchasers leave reviews.

 Lifecycle marketing is especially helpful in eliminating the reporting bias inherent in reviews of any type.
-If a customer has a good experience, they’re likely to enjoy the product and move on, leaving the review section to be overtaken by the smaller number of customers who had a negative experience, they naturally want to scream it from the rooftops.
+If a customer has a good experience, they’re likely to enjoy the product and move on, leaving the review section to be overtaken by the smaller number of customers who had a negative experience.
 Inviting customers to leave a review encourages that silent majority to speak out and leave a positive review, boosting your brand image in the process.

-Long Term Growth
+Driving Long Term Growth with Lifecycle Marketing

 Lifecycle campaigns are the very definition of playing the long game.
 Instead of focusing on a single conversion, they set the stage for numerous future conversions.
 Just as a restaurant can’t survive without regular customers, ecommerce sites need the trust and support of frequent shoppers to thrive.